Welcome to the UMBC Cyber Dawgs’ homepage. We are a group of UMBC students who share a common interest in computer and network security.

 Along with our normal club meetings, we also provide great opportunities for individuals who are interested in learning about and participating in cyber related competitions.
-This upcoming school year, we want to take this a step further with some new initiatives that are currently in the works.
-These include, but are not limited to:
+Here’s what we’re doing this year:

 Hosting a CTF (Capture the Flag) event at UMBC.
 It’ll be accessible to beginners, but entertaining for all.
 We did this last year, and we’re all looking forward to it.
-More details to come.
+Sign up here.

 However, if these are all going to come to fruition, we need your help to make it happen!
 We have a myriad of tasks and projects that will need to be done over the next year, so stay tuned…

 National CCDC 2020: 5th Place

 Mid Atlantic CCDC 2020: 1st Place, advanced to national CCDC